TeseoLou/codoku/README.md

   - `style.css` for custom styling

 Semantic Layout Structure
-- The `<body>` included structural landmarks shared by all pages:
+- Structural landmarks shared by all pages:
-  - `nav` – responsive Bootstrap navbar with theme and sound toggles
+  - Responsive Bootstrap navbar with theme and sound toggles
-  - `main` – the central content area, customized per page
+  - The central content area, customized per page
-  - `footer` – consistent copyright and social
+  - Footer with copyright and social

 Thematic Styling Foundations
-- The global CSS file `style.css` handled:
+- The global CSS file handled:
-  - Typography hierarchy using `--font-heading` and `--font-body` variables
+  - Typography hierarchy
   - Color variables for light/dark modes and accessibility contrast
   - Background textures for day and night themes
   - Base styling for navigation, modals, grid containers, and responsive layout